Wine experts and wine snobism can intimidate people. We’re afraid to trust our own judgment of what we like. Or of what we think we “should” like.

 Where does this leave consumers trying to buy good wine at a reasonable price?
 The evidence doesn’t support the idea of relying on descriptions by experts, opinions of experts, or good vintages.
 Nor of panels of experts, reserve wines, awards from wine competitions, or price.
 So, what’s a the best way to choose wine?

-A reasonable suggestion would be to start by trying a variety of inexpensive wines.
+A reasonable advice would be to start by trying a variety of inexpensive wines.
 Then try buying more expensive examples of your favorites.
-Tasting them blind would obviously be necessary.
+Tasting them blind would obviously be needed.
 Continue this process until you find that the increased price seems to bring no increase in preference.
-The lower that price point is, the more fortunate you will be.
+The lower that price is, the more fortunate you will be.

 You can buy good wine at a reasonable price.
-Ultimately, you are the one who decides which wines are the best wines for the money.
+Here’s the bottom line.
+You are the one who decides which wines are the best wines for the money.
 Not wine experts.